Tujeon: Games

 A group of men playing tujeon.

 By far the most popular game was gabo japgi, so much so that the name was used interchangeably with tujeon.
-Also known as yeot bang mangyi (엿방망이, "sweetmeat pestle"), it is a baccarat-like game similar to the Chinese domino game goryeosi.
+Also known as yeotbangmangi (엿방망이, "sweetmeat pestle"), it is a baccarat-like game similar to the Chinese domino game goryeosi.
 It is played with the 60 card deck and the object is to reach gabo or kapo which is gambling slang for 9.
 The game seems to be derived from kabufuda games where the goal is to reach kabu or kaho which is also slang for 9.
 Both kabu and kapo are possibly descended from the Portuguese cavo which was slang for a stake or wager.
 Another similar game is Komi, played with ganjapa cards, from Odisha, India along Portugal's old trade routes.
 Baccarat did not appear in Europe until mid-19th century France and was preceded by a simpler game called Macao, further hinting at a Portuguese connection.
 The rules for all these games are likely derivative of the 16th century Ming game of sanzhang (三長) which was originally played with madiao cards but modern players prefer using the French deck.

 Another popular game was dongdang, an early rummy game similar to khanhoo.